-These coins were minted in order to commemorate the 1984 Olympics in Los Angeles, California.
+These coins were minted in order to commemorate the XXIII Olympiad which took place in the summer of 1984 in Los Angeles, California.
 On the obverse side of the coin the design features an image of the Los Angeles Coliseum entrance.
 On the reverse side of the coin there is an image of an American bald eagle.
 The 1983 Olympic silver dollar has a different design.

 Type: Commemorative Silver Dollar